HIPS/Spearmint/README.md

 ### STEP 2: Setting up your experiment
 1. Create a callable objective function.
 See ../examples/moo/branin.py as an example.
 2. Create a config file.
 See ../examples/moo/config.json as an example.
 Here you will see that we specify the PESM acquisition function.
 Other alternatives are ParEGO, EHI, SMSego and SUR.
+A detailed example is found at https://jmhl.org/blog/

 ### STEP 3: Running spearmint
 1. Start up a MongoDB daemon instance: mongod --fork --logpath \<path/to/logfile\> --dbpath \<path/to/dbfolder\>